ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/debugging_with_mte_on_pixel8/how-to-4.md

 ![alt-text-2](pictures/05_android_sutio_device_connected.png "Device recognized by Android Studio.")

 Press the *Debug* button as shown in the image above to build and start debugging the application.
-Look at your device where the application is about to start.
+Look at your device in the location where the application starts.

 You see the message below on your screen.
 Wait until the application interface shows up.